 In this blog post we are going to show how to track on-demand data, using ECG as an example.
 Make sure you are acquainted with the general overview on using the Samsung Health Sensor SDK, by reading Samsung Health Sensor SDK Introduction.
 We created a sample application called ECG Monitor which allows you to track ECG using functionality covered in the article.
 You can download it and try it yourself.

-ECG Monitor version 1.2.0
+ECG Monitor v1.2.0

 How to Prepare for a Measurement